swollengoat/Service-Now--ASM-topology-mediator/README.md

 To use:

-1. Specify the CMDB CIs of interest using the ciClassList variable (line 749)
+1. Enter the CI classes you would like to load into the ASM topology into the file:

+   config/classlist.conf

 2. Configure the config/snowserver.conf file with your ServiceNow server, user, and password.
 User must have the ability to query REST and CMDB data.
 3. Execute the bin/getSNOWData.py (python2) or bin/getSNOWData3.py (python3) script to